go-gitea/terraform-provider-gitea/docs/resources/team_members.md

 ### Required

-- `members` (List of String) The user names of the members of the team.
+- `members` (Set of String) The user names of the members of the team.
 - `team_id` (Number) The ID of the team.

 ### Read-Only